-After you loosen the string with enough slack, push the ball end of the string into the bridge wire hole while gently jiggling the bridge pin with your fingers.
+After you loosen the string with enough slack, push the ball end of the string into the bridge string hole while gently jiggling the bridge pin with your fingers.
 You'll feel the ball end go into the guitar body, removing pressure against the bridge pin.
-The pin should now pull out very easily with your fingers, however if it is still stuck tighter than your fingertips can handle, I bought a very common plastic string winding tool at a local music store that has one end shaped like a U. Put the head of the pin in the U and gently rock it back and the pin comes out.
+The pin should now pull out very easily with your finger tips, however if it is still stuck tighter than your fingertips can handle you can buy various tools made of plastic or metal that can help.
+One end shaped like a U. Put the head of the pin in the U and gently rock it back and the pin comes out.

 I have found that if you use the lid of a Zippo lighter, the pin comes out easy with no damage to the pin or the guitar.

 HOME BACK TO GUITAR TRICKS